-Our people collectively define our core identity and we must create a diverse, equitable, and inclusive culture to attract, develop, and retain the brightest talent in order to better serve our clients.
+Our people collectively define our core identity.
+We deeply believe in fostering a diverse, equitable, and inclusive culture to attract, develop, and retain the brightest talent, and better serve our clients.

-We are at the forefront of actively promoting diversity, equity, and inclusion (DE&I) within the student community at the London School of Economics and Political Science (LSE) and the wider British student consultancy scene.
+We are at the forefront of promoting diversity, equity, and inclusion (DE&I) within the student community at LSE and within the wider British student consultancy scene.

 Our commitment to DE&I arises from three dimensions:

 For the Firm

 DE&I is essential to achieve the mission of Castore, connecting the brightest minds of LSE with the most daring entrepreneurs.
 We relentlessly attract and recruit LSE top talent, irrespective of race, ethnicity, religion, sex, sexual orientation, gender identity, neurodiversity or ability.

 People feeling valued, supported, and nurtured regardless of their background drives creativity, productivity, teamwork and performance.
 By creating a diverse, equitable, and inclusive environment, we unlock the full potential of each and every one of our student consultants.